Skip to content

 By Brian Britton French

-Growing up in Connecticut, our family was blessed with a teenage friend who possessed a rare and remarkable gift—the ability to see the world not as it was, but as it could be.
-His name was Jim W., and my mother, with her usual knack for perfect observation, crowned him with a title that would stick forever: “the eternal optimist.”
+Growing up in Connecticut, our family was blessed with a teenage friend named Jim W. who had a rare gift—the ability to see the world not as it was, but as it could be.
+My mother, with her knack for perfect observation, crowned him with a title that stuck forever: “the eternal optimist.”

-Jim had this extraordinary way of reframing everything.
-On days when the Connecticut sky hung heavy and gray, when the cold seemed to seep into your very bones, Jim would look up at those oppressive clouds and say with genuine conviction, “I’m sure tomorrow will be bright and sunny.”
+On days when the Connecticut sky hung heavy and gray, Jim would look up at those oppressive clouds and say with genuine conviction, “I’m sure tomorrow will be bright and sunny.”
 At first, you’d shake your head at the seeming naivety of it.
-But over time, you began to understand—Jim wasn’t denying reality.
-He was choosing hope.
-He was consciously deciding that the future held promise, and in doing so, he somehow made that future a little brighter for everyone around him.
+But over time you understood—Jim wasn’t denying reality, he was choosing hope.
+And in doing so, he made the future a little brighter for everyone around him.

-As the years went by, Jim’s relentless optimism became something of a family joke—but the kind of joke that’s wrapped in affection and admiration.
-We’d exchange knowing glances when he’d launch into one of his sunny predictions, but beneath our gentle teasing was a profound appreciation for what he brought to our lives.
-In a world that often feels weighted down by cynicism and doubt, Jim was a walking reminder that perspective is a choice.
+Over the years, his relentless optimism became a family joke—but the kind wrapped in affection and admiration.
+Beneath the gentle teasing was a profound appreciation for what he brought to our lives.
+In a world weighted down by cynicism and doubt, Jim was a walking reminder that perspective is a choice.

 But Jim’s optimism was never passive.
-It wasn’t just about seeing the glass as half full—it was about actively filling it up.
-This became crystal clear when Jim was working as a salesman for a screw manufacturer, of all things.
-It was honest work, necessary work, but not exactly the stuff of dreams.
-Yet even there, Jim remained engaged with life and the people around him.
+It wasn’t about seeing the glass as half full—it was about actively filling it up.
+This became crystal clear when Jim was working as a salesman for a screw manufacturer.
+Honest work, necessary work, but not exactly the stuff of dreams.
+Even there, he remained fully engaged with life and the people around him.

 That leap of faith, that willingness to see possibility where others saw risk, helped give birth to Kelby Media.
-Scott Kelby went on to write more than fifteen books on mastering Adobe Photoshop.
-He became one of the most recognized names in digital photography education.
-And while Scott’s talent and work ethic were undoubtedly the driving force, I can’t help but wonder: would it have happened without Jim’s immediate, unconditional belief?
+Scott Kelby went on to write more than fifteen books on mastering Adobe Photoshop and became one of the most recognized names in digital photography education.
+While Scott’s talent and work ethic were undoubtedly the driving force, I can’t help but wonder: would it have happened without Jim’s immediate, unconditional belief?

 This is what eternal optimists do.
 They don’t just see the bright side—they become the catalyst that helps others take the leap.
 They provide the emotional and psychological foundation that allows dreams to become reality.
 When everyone else is calculating the odds of failure, they’re already imagining the victory celebration.